Goodwill North Central Texas Announces Promotion, New Hire

-FORT WORTH, TEXAS (October 10, 2017) – Goodwill Industries of Fort Worth, Inc. announced today the promotion of Marc Thompson to director of compliance and job resource centers and the new hire of Karmen Rubin as director of employment programs.
+FORT WORTH, TEXAS (October 10, 2017) – Goodwill North Central Texas, Inc. announced today the promotion of Marc Thompson to director of compliance and job resource centers and the new hire of Karmen Rubin as director of employment programs.

 As director of compliance and job resource centers, Thompson will be responsible for ensuring the nonprofit is compliant with all local, state and federal grants as well as internal policy and procedure for workforce development programs.
 Prior to his promotion, Thompson served as the Job Resource Center manager, and has served in supervisory positions at FedEx and Walgreens.
 Thompson graduated from Baylor University in 2005 with a bachelor of arts in political science and government.
 He is a member of North Texas Lead and Steer Fort Worth and has served as a mentor at Dallas Life Shelter.

-“Marc and Karmen will provide excellent leadership to our workforce development team, which brings the Goodwill mission to life each day through our job training and placement programs for people with disabilities and barriers to employment such as homelessness, lack of education or work experience and disabilities ,” said Romney Guy, vice president of workforce development and mission services for Goodwill Industries of Fort Worth.
+“Marc and Karmen will provide excellent leadership to our workforce development team, which brings the Goodwill mission to life each day through our job training and placement programs for people with disabilities and barriers to employment such as homelessness, lack of education or work experience and disabilities ,” said Romney Guy, vice president of workforce development and mission services for Goodwill North Central Texas.
 “With their oversight, Goodwill’s workforce development teams will serve more than 10,000 individuals this year.”

 Goodwill is more than a thrift store.
 The largest employer of people with disabilities in the world, Goodwill believes that work has the power to transform lives by building self-confidence, independence, creativity, trust and friendships.
 Everyone deserves this chance.